ojthomas7/deutchs-algorithm/README.md

 - if we measure 1, the function must be constant, as $f(0) \neq f(1)$

 And using a single query, we have shown that a function is either constant or balanced.

+Deutch's algorithm is a specific case of the Deutch-Josza algorithm, which is concerned with a similar probem: determining wether a function is constant or balanced for an $n$ qubit register:

+$$f: [0, 1]^n = [0, 1]$$